Local Public Defender Board Information & Open Positions

 If you have any comments for the Commission, are interested in being considered to become a board member, or would like to make a nomination, please email firstname.lastname@example.org.

 A member of the Commission staff will follow-up with you.
-All emailed comments will be shared with all appointed members of the Commission.
+All emailed comments may be shared with all appointed members of the Commission.

 Commission meetings begin at 2 p.m.
 Eastern and comply with The Indiana Open Door Law (IC § 5-14-1.5).
 Meetings are held at the Commission Office (309 W. Washington Street, Suite 501, Indianapolis, IN, 46204), unless otherwise stated on the meeting notice and agenda.
 The public is invited to attend in person or via electronic means permitted under IC § 5-14-1.5-3.6, excluding any Executive Sessions that may be scheduled as permitted under IC § 5-14-1.5-6.1.
 To view the Commission’s Electronic Meeting Policy, click here.